PioneersHub/pytanis/docs/usage/installation.md

   Hit <kbd>Create new token +</kbd>, enter a the name `Pytanis`, select all scopes and confirm.
 In the following screen copy the `Account ID`, `Entity ID` and `Token` and paste them into `config.toml`.
   In case there is any trouble with livechat, contact a helpdesk admin.

+## Verifying Your Installation

+After installation and configuration, you can verify that everything is working correctly by running the integration tests.
+See the [Testing Guide](testing.md) for detailed instructions on how to validate your setup and test API compatibility.